Built by engineers, for engineers

 • Backup, restore, and disaster recovery happen per tenant, with per-tenant RPO/RTO

-How tenant connection strings are protected
+How tenant credentials are protected

 Tenant resolution chain — 5 steps, first match wins